ACT Test Scores

 Everything you need to know about retakes, reporting, and score access.

-While a majority of scores are released on the initial score release date, not every score will release and this can be due to a variety of issues:
+While the majority of scores are released on the initial score release date, not every score will release, and this can be due to a variety of issues:

-• Answer documents from your test center arrived late due to rescheduled testing, testing later in the Special Testing window or mailing delay.
+• Answer documents from your test center arrived late due to mailing delay, rescheduled testing, or testing later in the Special Testing window or mailing delay.

 • The "Matching Information" you provided on the answer document (name, date of birth, and Match Number) is not consistent with the Matching Information on your admission ticket.